ryanyxw/datawatermarks/readme.md

 pip install -r requirements/requirements-wandb.txt # optional, if logging using WandB

 # optional: if you want to use FlashAttention
-# for the next line, ssh into allegro-chopin or any machine with cuda version > 11.6
+# for the next line, ssh into any machine with cuda version > 11.6
 export CUDA_HOME=<path_to_your_conda>/envs/hubble # replace this with your conda environment path pip install -r ./requirements/requirements-flashattention.txt pip install triton